|Home › Destinations › Tamil Nadu › Kanchipuram|

 |On this page: History, Travel within city, Hotels, Articles|

 View all photosKanchipuram is in the state of Tamil Nadu, and is located on the western bank of the Palar River.
-Such a location already hints at the impressive scenery that can be seen while in this remarkable city.
+Such a location already hints at the impressive scenery that can be seen while in this remarkable city on India tour packages.

 This city is often referred to as the 'golden city of a thousand temples'.
 With such a catch phrase associated with Kanchipuram, you automatically know that although there are not literally one thousand temples in the area, there is a vast array of beautiful temples that can be seen.
 With so many temples, it is no wonder that this city is a popular pilgrimage spot for people who belong to the Hindu religion.